Sahil-Rajpal/Fraud-Risk-Modelling/README.md

 📌 This approach ensures that the model has a **richer feature space** and can make more accurate splits, leading to better fraud detection performance in practice.

+## ⚖️ Handling Imbalanced Data

+Our dataset is highly imbalanced:
+- **Class 0 (Non-Fraud):** 553,574 (~99.62%)
+- **Class 1 (Fraud):** 2,145 (~0.38%)
+- **Total:** 555,719 rows

+This imbalance can cause issues like:
+- Model bias toward the majority class
+- Unreliable evaluation metrics

+To address this, we applied **sampling and weighting techniques**:

+---

+### 🔹 1.
+SMOTE (Synthetic Minority Oversampling Technique)
+- Creates **synthetic samples** for the minority class (instead of just duplicating).
+- ✅ Pros: Better class balance, reduced bias, prevents overfitting.
+- ❌ Cons: Computationally heavy, may amplify noise, struggles with categorical/high-dimensional data.

+---

+### 🔹 2.
+ADASYN (Adaptive Synthetic Sampling)
+- Extension of SMOTE that generates **more synthetic samples** for “hard-to-learn” cases (low density or near decision boundary).
+- ✅ Pros: Focuses on difficult examples, improves discrimination between classes.
+- ❌ Cons: More complex, sensitive to noise, risk of overfitting.

+---

+### 🔹 3.
+Cost-Sensitive Learning
+- Modifies the **loss function** by assigning **higher weights** to the minority class and lower weights to the majority class.
+- ✅ Pros: Better performance on imbalanced data, useful in high-stakes domains (finance, healthcare).
+- ❌ Cons: Requires domain knowledge to set costs, adds complexity, can be computationally intensive.

 ---